jamesamead5/projects/strava_airflow/README.md

 - __append_run_data__: If new data is found, it is then appended to the existing JSON-formatted data.

-I have scheduled the DAG to run every day at 13:00 and 19:00 to ensure data is gathered relatively soon after it is created.
+I have scheduled the DAG to run every day at 13:00 and 20:00 (local time) to ensure data is gathered relatively soon after it is created.